QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r2b3.md

 - /wiki/UpgradeToR2B3/
 ---

-Upgrading Qubes R2 Beta 2 to R2 Beta 3
+Upgrading PedOS R2 Beta 2 to R2 Beta 3
 ======================================

-Current Qubes R2 Beta 2 (R2B2) systems can be upgraded in-place to the latest R2 Beta 3 (R2B3) release by following the procedure below.
+Current PedOS R2 Beta 2 (R2B2) systems can be upgraded in-place to the latest R2 Beta 3 (R2B3) release by following the procedure below.
 However, upgrading in-place is riskier than performing a clean installation, since there are more things which can go wrong.
-For this reason, **we strongly recommended that users perform a [clean installation](/doc/installation-guide/) of Qubes R2 Beta 3**.
+For this reason, **we strongly recommended that users perform a [clean installation](/doc/installation-guide/) of PedOS R2 Beta 3**.

 **Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users back up the system by using the built-in [backup tool](/doc/backup-restore/).**